-Both FHFA and Treasury argue that Plaintiff's APA claims are precluded by the district court decision in Perry Capital, 70 F. Supp.
+Both FHFA and Treasury argue that Plaintiffs' APA claims are precluded by the district court decision in Perry Capital, 70 F. Supp.
 3d 208.
 See FHFA Br.
-32-35; Treas.
+12-18; Treas.
 Br.
-36-39.
-While Perry Capital did involve APA claims similar to those at issue here, Defendants do not dispute that Plaintiff was not a party to that case.
-Because Plaintiff was not a party, the Perry Capital decision could potentially have affected Plaintiff's rights only if the Perry Capital plaintiffs were organizational chart" but are "closely related entities," particularly when it comes to the Net Worth Sweep.
+30-33.
+While Perry Capital did involve APA claims similar to those at issue here, Defendants do not dispute that Plaintiffs were not parties to that case.
+Because Plaintiffs were not parties, the Perry Capital

+26 FHFA and Treasury "are not two disengaged bodies on the opposite ends of an organizational chart" but are "closely related entities," particularly when it comes to the Net Worth Sweep.
 See Delta Savings, 265 F.3d at 1023.
-The Secretary of the Treasury is "a member of [a Government] Board" that advises FHFA's director in carrying out his statutory duties.
+For example, the Secretary of the Treasury is "a member of [a Government] Board" that advises FHFA's director in carrying out his statutory duties.
 Id.; see 12 U.S.C. § 4513a.
-And FHFA and Treasury "play complementary roles in the process of" rehabilitating Fannie and Freddie, with FHFA having authority to appoint itself conservator and Treasury having the now-expired authority to invest in Fannie's and Freddie's securities.
+And FHFA and Treasury "play complementary roles in the process of" rehabilitating Fannie and Freddie, with FHFA having authority to appoint itself conservator and Treasury having the now-expired authority to invest in the Companies.
 Delta Savings, 265 F.3d at 1023.
 (Contrary to Perry Capital, see 70 F. Supp.
 3d at 232-33, this interrelationship cuts in favor of finding a conflict of interest, not against it.)
 FHFA "cannot be expected to objectively pursue lawsuits" against Treasury relating to the Net Worth Sweep, "even when it is in the best interest of [Fannie and Freddie] to do so."
 Delta Savings, 265 F.3d at 1023.

-somehow in privity with Plaintiff here.
-Defendants' argument that Plaintiff is in privity with the Perry Capital plaintiffs rests entirely on the distinction between direct and derivative actions.
+decision could potentially have affected Plaintiffs' rights only if the Perry Capital plaintiffs were somehow in privity with Plaintiffs here.
+Defendants' argument that Plaintiffs are in privity with the Perry Capital plaintiffs rests entirely on the distinction between direct and derivative actions.
 Although the APA claims rejected in Perry Capital were indisputably asserted and prosecuted as direct claims, Defendants maintain that they were actually derivative claims brought on behalf of Fannie and Freddie and that the judgment in that case thus binds the two companies.
-And although Plaintiff in this case likewise seeks to assert only direct claims, Defendants maintain that the APA claims at issue here are in fact derivative claims that belong to Fannie and Freddie and are thus foreclosed by the earlier judgments.
+And although Plaintiffs in this case likewise seek to assert only direct claims, Defendants maintain that the APA claims at issue here are in fact derivative claims that belong to Fannie and Freddie and are thus foreclosed by the earlier judgments.

-Defendants' preclusion argument fails for the simple reason that Plaintiff's claims are direct, not derivative, as demonstrated above.
+Defendants' preclusion argument fails for the simple reason that Plaintiffs' claims are direct, not derivative, as demonstrated above.
 See Guenther v.
 Pacific Telecom, Inc., 123 F.R.D.
 341, 347 n.10 (D. Or.
 1987) (observing that "the judgment in a derivative suit will not preclude any right of action that an absent shareholder might have in his or her individual capacity").

-Even if Defendants' characterization of Plaintiff's claims were correct, moreover, issue preclusion should not apply here.
-As an initial matter, it is undisputed that the plaintiffs in Perry Capital did not assert or seek to prosecute their APA claims as derivative actions.
-Nor does it appear that they made any attempt to comply with the rigorous procedural or substantive requirements for bringing a derivative action imposed by the Federal Rules of Civil Procedure and Delaware and Virginia law.
-For example, there is no indication in the record of Perry Capital that the plaintiffs either made demands on the Boards of Fannie and Freddie to bring APA claims
+Even if Defendants' characterization of Plaintiffs' claims were correct, moreover, issue preclusion should not apply here.
+As an initial matter, it is undisputed that the plaintiffs in Perry Capital did not assert or seek to prosecute their APA claims as derivative actions.27 Nor does it appear that they made any attempt to comply with the rigorous procedural or substantive requirements for bringing a derivative action imposed by the Federal Rules of Civil Procedure and Delaware and Virginia law.
+For example, there is no indication in the record of Perry Capital that